 Then, in the Action column of the domain list, select HTTPS Settings. [caption id="attachment_1636" align="aligncenter" width="560"]

-Configure SSL Access[\/caption] In the pop-up interface, turn on HTTPS Enforce to force redirection to HTTPS access.
+Set up SSL access[\/caption] In the pop-up interface, turn on HTTPS Enforce to force redirection to HTTPS access.
 It is recommended to enable this. [caption id="attachment_1635" align="aligncenter" width="525"]

-Force HTTPS Access[\/caption] After enabling HTTPS above, an option for External Links Rewrite will appear below.
+Force HTTPS access[\/caption] After enabling HTTPS above, an option for External Links Rewrite will appear below.
 It is not recommended to enable this, as it will force all HTTP links on your website to be changed to HTTPS.
 Some resources may not support HTTPS access, so it"s best not to turn it on. [caption id="attachment_1634" align="aligncenter" width="525"]

 Do not enable the option below[\/caption] At this point, the SSL certificate for your website is set up, and you can see the effect by visiting the site.

-Step 2: Successfully generate the SSL certificate
+Step 2: SSL certificate generation successful

 If everything is normal, you will soon be notified that the certificate installation was successful.